Some notes on Lamperti's recurrence of stochastic sequences: Main result and its proof

-The conditions of recurrence and transience for stochastic sequences given by Corollary \ref{cor_Lamperti} are expressed explicitly via the the almost surely limits of $x\mu(x)$ and $v(x)$ as $x\to\infty$, and, hence, the statement of the corollary is defined for the classes of processes where these limits exist and takes the given values.
-The other version of Corollary \ref{cor_Lamperti} given in this section requires the existence of the limits of $x\mu(x)$ and $v(x)$, the limit of $x\mu(x)$ is used explicitly, but instead of the limit of $v(x)$ our new statements are expressed via the limit of $ \nu(x)=\mathsf{E}\{|X_{n+1}-X_n|~\big|~X_n=x, X_{n-1},\ldots, X_0\} $ This gives some advantage.
-On the one hand, the presence of $\nu(x)$ has a clear phisical meaning, and on the other hand the representation given in the formulation of the theorem enables us to explain the connection with the result of \cite{A} in the next section.
+The conditions of recurrence and transience for stochastic sequences given by Corollary \ref{cor_Lamperti} are expressed explicitly via the limits with probability 1 of $x\mu(x)$ and $v(x)$ as $x\to\infty$, and, hence, the statement of the corollary is defined for the classes of stochastic sequences where these limits exist and takes the given values.

-Prior formulating and proving our result, we provide an elementary example that will help us to understand our finding at an intuitive level.